Merete Joergensen, MBA, MSc

 Anne-Sophie Henry-Eude, PharmD

-Anne-Sophie Henry-Eude is a doctor in pharmacy with post-graduate degrees in Regulatory Affairs and Pharmacovigilance & Pharmacoepidemiology.
-She worked in the pharma industry then joined EMA as product team leader for anti-infectives.
-She then worked on paediatric investigation plans in the HIV field.
-In 2013 she became Head of the new Access to Documents Service and with the implementation of the policy on Clinical Data Publication, she is now Head of Documents Access & Publication at EMA.
+Dr Anne-Sophie Henry-Eude has a degree in pharmacy from the University of Lille in France and postgraduate degrees in Regulatory Affairs and in Pharmacovigilance & Pharmacoepidemiology.
+She worked in the pharmaceutical industry before joining EMA as product team leader for anti-infectives and later as paediatric coordinator in the HIV and vaccines field.
+In 2013 she put in place a Service to centralised activities linked to access to documents (Policy 0043) and later Clinical Data Publication (Policy 0070).
+Since 2021, she is Head of Documents Access & Publication, a Department, which manages transparency activities at EMA.

 Rebecca Li, PhD

-- Vivli Center for Global Clinical Research Data, United States
+Executive Director, Center for Global Clinical Research Data, Vivli , United States

 Rebecca Li, PhD, is the Executive Director of Vivli and on faculty at the Center for Bioethics at the Harvard Medical School.
 Previous to her current role she was the Executive Director of the MRCT Center of Brigham and Women’s Hospital and Harvard for over 5 years and remains a Senior Advisor at the Center.
 She has over 25 years of experience spanning the entire drug development process with experience in Biotech, Pharma and CRO environments.
 She completed a Fellowship in 2013 in the Division of Medical Ethics at Harvard Medical School.
 She earned her PhD in Chemical and Biomolecular Engineering from Johns Hopkins University.